vanzonr/rarray/tutorial.md

 # Reshaping

-To use the data in an rarray but access it in a different `shape', one can use the `reshape` method.
+To use the data in an rarray but access it in a different shape, one can use the `reshape` method.
 E.g.
 ```cpp
 rarray<double,4> a(10,10,4,4);
 a.fill(1.0);